Television pilot: Proof of concept

 A proof of concept pilot usually takes place chronologically further into a series run than a premise pilot, to give network executives a better feel for how a typical episode would appear (since a premise pilot may have to deviate from a typical episode in order to properly introduce characters).
 Remington Steele used both a proof of concept and a premise pilot.
 Proofs of concept were particularly common for game shows; in such cases, the pilot may be entirely or partially scripted (and thus, due to regulations passed after the 1950s quiz show scandals, illegal to broadcast in many jurisdictions) and use fake contestants and "returning champions" to demonstrate those concepts.
 The adventure series Lassie had both a premise pilot, "The Inheritance", designed specifically to air as the series' first episode, showing how Lassie's series owner, Jeff Miller, came to acquire her; and a proof of concept pilot, "The Well", showcased situations typical to the series, which aired well on into the first season of the series.

 Backdoor pilot

-A backdoor pilot is a film or miniseries that serves as a proof of concept for a full series, but may be broadcast on its own even if the full series is not picked up.
-The term may also be used for an episode of an existing television show that serves to introduce a potential or already planned spin-off.
-Such backdoor pilots commonly focus on an existing character or characters from the parent series who are to be given their own show.
+A backdoor pilot is a telefilm or miniseries that serves as a proof of concept for a full series, but may be broadcast on its own even if the full series is not picked up.

-For example, a 2018 episode of ABC's 1980s-set sitcom The Goldbergs, titled "1990-Something", heavily featured teachers who were recurring characters on the series and served as the backdoor pilot to Schooled, which debuted on January 9, 2019.